Sudan mobilises army as South claims key oil field

 "I expect ... these oilfields will be affected, definitely, and at least there will not be production.
 If there is a conflict in the area, this is the least," said Rahamatalla Mohamed Osman, Sudan's undersecretary of foreign affairs.

-Motorists worried about a possible disruption to fuel supplies formed lines at petrol stations to stock up as news of the Heglig attack spread through the capital, although the oil ministry issued a statement saying it had enough fuel.
+Motorists worried about a possible disruption to fuel supplies queued at petrol stations to stock up as news of the Heglig attack spread through the capital, although the oil ministry issued a statement saying it had enough fuel.

-The U.S. State Department condemned South Sudan's attack on Heglig, calling it "an act which goes beyond self-defence".

-It also condemned Sudan's "continued aerial bombardment in South Sudan" and said the two sides needed to agree on an immediate cessation of hostilities.

 UNRESOLVED TALKS